peuserrano/peuserrano/README.md

 # Hello, i'm Pedro, and welcome to my GitHub!
 <h3>
-I use econometrics, machine learning, and quantitative finance to build models for strategic decisions, valuation, and risk management.
-My focus is on applying financial theory through code to create scalable, data-driven solutions.
+I use econometrics, machine learning, and quantitative finance to build models which enhance strategic decisions, such as valuation and risk management.
+My aim is to apply financial and economic theory through code to create scalable, data-driven solutions.
 </h3>
 <br>